55 Music Concourse Way

 The ideal candidate will possess a combination of the following education and/or equivalent experience:

-- Minimum of 3 years of experience in major and/or planned gifts fundraising
+● Demonstrated track record of success in major and/or planned gifts fundraising

-- Knowledge of or experience in planned giving a plus
+● Knowledge of or competency in planned giving a plus

 KNOWLEDGE, SKILLS & ABILITIES: